Episode353/wwg24/README.txt

 Bugs to fix:
-	- rocket launcher explosion should exert velocity on the grenades as well
 	- The player name entered in the config.txt appears over enemy players, which is wrong.
 It should appear over the player who has it entered in the config.
 	- Sound
 	- Older computers have an error and require starting the game in opengl 3, which will cause issues